New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Introduction

 \section{Introduction}

 Presently, the most frequent point of view concerning Probability Theory is the axiomatic approach of Kolmogorov.
 In this framework, the space, the $\sigma$-algebra and the measure are given.
-Of course, some theorems show the existence of such structures, and even of some of them satisfying pleasant properties.
-One can cite the Lebesgue measure, the Haar measures and the Hausdorff measure for example (which can be transformed into probability measures under good assumptions).
-The interesting properties of these measures are some kind of invariance properties under some sets of maps.
+Of course, some theorems show the existence of such structures,with eventually pleasant properties.
+We can cite the Lebesgue measure, the Haar measures and the Hausdorff measure for example (all of them can be transformed into probability measures under good assumptions).
+The interesting fact about these measures is their invariance properties by some sets of maps.

-Very often, situations from Physics seem to have to be modelled by probabilities.
-In fact, human beings generally have intuition of probability measures that come with the geometry of the space describing the physic of the problem.
-The previous existence theorems seem too weak to translate this intuition in whole generality, and concretely, one has to build the intuited probability using those theorems and other techniques in each case separately.
-Those techniques are regrouped in a domain called Integral Geometry.
+Very often, situations from Physics or Geometry seem to have to be modelled by probabilities.
+Actually, human beings generally have intuition of probability measures that come out with the geometry of the space.
+In Natural Sciences, this geometry describes the physic of the situation.
+The previous existence theorems seem too weak to translate this intuition in its whole generality, and concretely, one has to build the intuited probability in each case separately.
+For example, dynamical systems (either continuous or discrete) define sets of maps endowed with group-like structures.
+In such situations, one can look for probabilities invariant by this set of maps.
+This question naturally arises in numerous physic contemporary problems linked with Ergodic Theory, which is a very dynamical field of actual mathematical researches on his own, thanks to its fruitful applications even out of Physics.
+Generally, the sets of maps studied by this theory are "$1$-parameter"-sets.
+Taking a bigger group-like structure, for example a group whose action is transitive, showing the existence of such relevant measures can raise problems.
+The techniques of construction of such invariant measures are grouped together in a domain called Integral Geometry.
 But really few global approaches exist.
 This fact is a bit deceiving, and the research for global theorems appears to be relevant.

 Moreover, assuming the existence of a general theorem showing those isolated cases could be treated all together, one can easily imagine that this theorem would be useful in new situations, presently out of range.